griga23/shoe-store/README.md

   *  [Lab2](lab2.md): Join Statements, Data Enrichment, Statement Sets

 Together, the Labs will design a loyality program within Flink SQL.
 You can see the complete Mapping of dynamic Tables and Topics in the next graphic.
-> [!NOTE]
-> Please be aware that we do not execute Flink SQL Jobs with a Service Account, that's why the jobs stoppped automatically after 4 hours.

 ![image](terraform/img/flink_sql_diagram.png)